 Just like products and documents, folders can contain and display a wide range of data and content as determined by their shapes.
 Each folder shape is built up from zero or more components: rich text, paragraphs, and videos, just to name a few options.
 Think of folders as containers that can perform double duty as web pages.
 In fact, the page you’re reading right now is a Crystallize folder with a particular shape, which we’ve called “Learn”:

 Within the Crystallize App, click the Settings button on the left-hand side of the screen, then choose Shapes.
-From there, either click the (+) button on the top left and choose Folder, or click the Folder button in the middle of the screen.
+From there, either click the plus sign button (+) on the top left and choose Folder, or click the Folder button in the middle of the screen.
 Type a name for the new shape, then hit Enter or click Create.
+Type a new name for the shape, then hit Enter or click Create.
+You can also bring up the command palette with CTRL+K or ⌘+K and type “Create Shape,” then select the Folder option.

 You can always make changes to existing folder shapes, either by accessing the Shapes screen under Settings or by clicking on the shape name that appears at the top of the screen above the folder name whenever you’re creating/editing a folder.